ppy/osu-wiki/wiki/Interface/en.md

 - **Sliders**: The total amount of sliders in the beatmap.
 - **Spinners**: The total amount of spinners in the beatmap.
 - **OD**: The Overall Difficulty of the beatmap.
 - **HP**: The drain rate of your HP.
-In osu!standard, this is how much of an HP loss you receive upon missing a note, how fast the life bar idly drains, and how much HP is received for hitting a note.
+In osu!, this is how much of an HP loss you receive upon missing a note, how fast the life bar idly drains, and how much HP is received for hitting a note.
 In osu!mania, this is the same except there is no idle HP drain.
-In osu!taiko, this determines how slowly the HP bar fills and how much HP is lost when a note is missed. osu!catch is the same as osu!standard.
+In osu!taiko, this determines how slowly the HP bar fills and how much HP is lost when a note is missed. osu!catch is the same as osu!.
 - **Stars**: The star difficulty of the beatmap.
 This is graphically visible in the beatmap rectangle itself.

 ### Group and Sort